 - A minimum 3.5 GPA in English and Literature courses, and a 3.0 GPA overall.

-- Completion of 3 semesters of college course work, 2 at Utica College.
+- Completion of 3 semesters of college course work, 2 at Utica University.

-- Good character demonstrated through consistent adherence to the principles of academic honesty and professional behavior as defined in the Utica College Student Code of Conduct.
+- Good character demonstrated through consistent adherence to the principles of academic honesty and professional behavior as defined in the Utica University Student Code of Conduct.

 To learn more about Sigma Tau Delta, please visit http://www.english.org/sigmatd/